Dr. Maryam Mahanian, DTCM, RAc

 I used to own a fast paced clinic in the heart of Kitsilano (Vancouver).
 When I had my kids (pretty much back to back… they’re one grade apart), I made the difficult decision of shutting down my practice until such time that my children were a bit older.
 To my surprise, shortly after shutting down my kits clinic, my family and I moved homes from Vancouver to North Vancouver.
 There I saw the opportunity to see patients out of our home.
 This is where I’m now treating my patients…and loving my setup!
 I’m grateful to be able to do what I love and to be able to do it from the comfort of my home!

-When I’m not seeing patients, my time is spent trying to keep up with my eight year old daughter and six year old son, cooking yummy nutritious food and enjoying the beauty of our city.
+When I’m not seeing patients, my time is spent trying to keep up with my nine year old daughter and eight year old son, cooking yummy nutritious food and enjoying the beauty of our city.
 I also volunteer my time running a Baha’i virtues class for young children that is very near and dear to my heart.

 My clinical practice, my family, and my spiritual identity keep my life purposeful and inspired.